maniSbindra/consolidated-ephemeral-test-env-repo/e2e-solution-setup/mgmt-server-install-with-flux/Readme.md

   infra-repo-public       main/9c76e72    False           True    stored artifact for revision 'main/9c76e72de74197f21798c2e6f01b3e8488ef5435'
   ```

-* Verify the custom resource prcontroller has been created and is in the ready state
+* Verify the custom resource PREphemeralEnvController has been created and is in the ready state

   ```
   $ kubectl get PREphemeralEnvController -A